 If spironolactone for acne doesn’t sound like the right fit for you, that doesn’t mean you’re doomed to have hormonal acne forever.
 Although some medications can prevent hormones from causing increased acne in the first place, there are other treatments that can treat and prevent acne in non-hormonal ways.

-Retinoids are one of the most popular types of acne treatment prescribed at dermatologist offices right now.
+Retinoids are one of the most popular types of acne treatment prescribed at dermatologist offices 👩⚕️ right now.
 This type of acne treatment works by regulating the life cycle of skin cells.
-By making sure your skin cells are being produced and dying at the right pace, retinoids help prevent clogged pores and clear away excess oil.
-This makes them relatively effective in treating hormonal acne specifically, since it is driven by excess oil.
+By making sure your skin cells are being produced and dying at the right tempo, retinoids help prevent clogged pores and clear away excess oil.
+This makes them relatively effective in treating hormonal acne specifically since it is driven by excess oil.

-If you’re looking for a natural remedy for your acne, we strongly recommend honey because it has antibacterial properties, anti-inflammatory properties, and it can help absorb excess oil.
-However, make sure you use pure honey; honey with added ingredients, even just water or fructose, will not be as effective in treating acne.
-However, this doesn’t mean you need to buy the most expensive honey on the shelf.
-Many simple clover honeys are pure honey, while other organic, pricey brands have added ingredients that dilute honey’s acne-fighting powers.
-Some studies show that Manuka honey, a particular type of honey made using nectar from the tea tree plants that grow in New Zealand, may be even more effective in treating acne, but regular honey can still help reduce acne.
+If you’re looking for a natural remedy for your acne, we strongly recommend honey 🍯 because it has antibacterial and anti-inflammatory properties, and it can help absorb excess oil.
+However, make sure you use pure honey.
+Honey with added ingredients, even just water or fructose, will not be as effective in treating acne.
+This doesn’t mean you need to buy the most expensive honey on the shelf.
+Simple clover honey tends to be pure, while other organic, pricey brands have added ingredients that dilute honey’s acne-fighting powers.
+Some studies show that Manuka honey 🐝, a particular type of honey made using nectar from the tea tree plants that grow in New Zealand, may be even more effective in treating acne, but regular honey can still help reduce acne.

 A Consistent Skin Care Routine:

 The best treatment for any kind of acne is a gentle skin care routine.
 Even if you are controlling the hormones causing your acne with spironolactone or oral contraceptives, it’s important to take care of your skin directly.
-Many acne treatment systems address the two main causes of acne we’ve already discussed, oil production and bacteria, but they fail to address the third: inflammation.
-In their efforts to prevent oil buildup and bacteria growth, some acne treatments are far too harsh on the skin, and this leads to inflammation.
+Many acne treatment systems address the two main causes of acne we’ve already discussed, oil production and bacteria 🦠, but they fail to address the third: inflammation 🔥.
+In their efforts to prevent oil buildup and bacterial growth, some acne treatments are far too harsh on the skin, and this leads to inflammation.
 The skin tries to protect itself from the harsh products through the inflammation response, which swells the skin slightly and constricts the pores, leading to clogged pores and increased acne.